rl-language/rlc/docs/sphinx_doc/building.md

 rlc-release/install # here is the installation you care about, probably
 ```

-After this has compleated successfully, you can disregard build.py, use regular ninja commands
+After this has completed successfully, you can disregard build.py, use regular ninja commands

 ## Successive builds